konfoton/Flash-Attention/README.md

 ## In progress

-I am adding implementiation with Tensor Cores
+I am adding implementation with Tensor Cores